 Venice, probably the most beautiful and romantic city in the world was once also one of the world’s most important trading cities.

-Examples of Italian arts such as paintings and statues can, nowadays, be admired in many museum of the world, but nothing beats the magic of seeing a Michelangelo or a Leonardo Da Vinci in their place of origin, walking in the city where the artist lived and breathing the air that they breathed.
+Examples of Italian arts such as paintings and statues can, nowadays, be admired in many museums of the world, but nothing beats the magic of seeing a Michelangelo or a Leonardo Da Vinci in their place of origin, walking in the city where the artist lived and breathing the air that they breathed.

 When in Rome: Beautiful Must -See Places of Rome.